Boeing 747-8: 747-8 Intercontinental

 Major assembly of the first 747-8 Intercontinental began on May 8, 2010.
 Assembly of first 747-8I was completed in February 2011, before being unveiled at a rollout ceremony in Everett, Washington, on February 13, 2011.
 At the time, deliveries were planned to begin in late 2011.

 Following gauntlet ground testing the 747-8 Intercontinental's first flight occurred on March 20, 2011, from Paine Field in Everett, Washington.
 The second 747-8I first flew the following month.
 After the flight test program the 747-8I was FAA certified on December 14, 2011.
 At that time, −8I deliveries were planned to begin in early 2012.

 During development testing, aeroelastic flutter was observed during a test that measured how the aircraft performed if its wing-to-strut join fitting fails at the same time the fuel tanks in the horizontal stabilizer were filled at over 15% of their capacity.
 To meet FAA regulations, Boeing reported in January 2012 that the 747-8's fuel tanks in the horizontal stabilizers would be closed off to prevent their use until the flutter condition can be resolved; this reduced range by 550–930 km.
-On December 18, 2013, Boeing announced that a series of new performance packages will allow for the reactivation of the tail fuel tanks by early 2014.
+On December 18, 2013, Boeing announced that a series of new performance packages would allow for the reactivation of the tail fuel tanks by early 2014.
 Earlier 747-8s can also be retrofitted with them.

 The first 747-8 Intercontinental was delivered to a VIP customer on February 28, 2012.
 It was to be outfitted with a VIP interior before beginning service in 2014.
 The first 747-8I was delivered in May and began commercial service on June 1, 2012, with Lufthansa.

 VC-25B

 In 2007, the United States Air Force was seeking to upgrade Air Force One by replacing the VC-25A (two heavily modified Boeing 747-200Bs acquired in the late 1980s).
 In January 2015, the Air Force announced the selection of the 747-8 to replace the aging VC-25A for presidential transport.
-By 2025 the delivery date had slipped to 2029 and the Air Force was considering changes to the requirements to bring the delivery date back to 2027.
+By 2025 the delivery date had slipped to 2029, and the Air Force was considering changes to the requirements to bring the delivery date back to 2027.